Academic Policies

 FERPA establishes a variety of exceptions under which the university may release information.

 Questions concerning FERPA should be referred to the Registrar's Office.
-Completed FERPA forms should be turned into the Registrar's Office.
+The FERPA is to be completed on the Student Portal via : My Profile > My FERPA.

 Library